The Ultimate Guide to Compressed Air Resin Dryers for Plastics Processors

 • Single-Flow Systems

-These were the first mainstream membrane dryers.
-With a high-quality membrane, single-flow systems can deliver consistent, ultra-low dew points and handle just about any resin type.
-But they have one big limitation: once the hot dry air passes through the hopper, it’s vented to the atmosphere.
-That means you’re constantly feeding in fresh compressed air… and compressed air is one of the most expensive utilities in your plant.
+The first problem is compressed air consumption.
+Once the heated dry air passes through the hopper, it’s vented to the atmosphere.
+Gone.
+Wasted.
+That means you’re constantly feeding in fresh compressed air — one of the most expensive utilities in your plant — for every single cycle.

 Desiccating Compressed Air Dryers vs. Traditional Desiccant Dryers